jacobphillips99/mallet/modal_servers/README.md

  modal deploy modal_servers/vla/vla_modal_server.py
  ```

- This will create a Modal web function along a url; it should look like
+ This will create a Modal web function along a URL; it should look like

  ```bash
  Created web function fastapi_app => https://your-name-here.modal.run